What Are Moguls?

 How To Ski Moguls – My Best Tips

 • Stay In Suspension – imagine a car or bike with no suspension, not a smooth ride.
 You must keep your body in suspension to navigate bumps effectively.
 To do this, maintain some ankle, knee and hip flexion.
 This allows your body to absorb the bump and keep you balanced as you pass over it.
-Stand on a flat surface, jump in the air and land gently, focusing on being balanced.
-How you land is how you should think about standing in the bumps.
+Allow your lower body to bend as make contact with a bump so you’re able to absorb it and keep the skis on the snow.

 Other Ways To Ski Moguls

-• Use The Bobsleigh Track– Huh?
-Imagine the wall of a bobsleigh track; the bobsleigh turns as it climbs the wall and straightens when the wall disappears.
+• Use The Side Of The Bump – Imagine the wall of a bobsleigh track; the bobsleigh turns as it climbs the wall and straightens when the wall disappears.
 The side of a bump is the same, and you can use it to help you turn.
 Instead of always trying to turn on top of a bump or ski around it, place your skis and feet onto the side of a bump and let the bump turn you.
 It’s a different approach but adds another tool to your box of tricks.

-• Tips Down – Ever find yourself being thrown from a bump as if it were a jump in the park?
-Not ideal.
-When you get on top of a bump and begin to move over it, think about getting the tip of the ski down first as if you were trying to press the gas pedal on your car.
+• Tips Down – When you get on top of a bump and begin to move over it, think about getting the tip of the ski down first.
 This makes sure the ski stays in contact with the snow when you pass over a bump and allows you to move smoothly from one to the next.
-Remember to maintain good shin contact with your boot!
+The sooner you can regain snow contact the sooner you’ll regain grip and be able to manage your direction intothe next bump.
+Remember to maintain good shin contact with your boot

 How To Ski Steep Moguls

-• When It Gets Steep, Don’t Get Too Set On Line – When a mogul run gets steep, don’t try to avoid the bumps.
-The top of a bump is the flattest part of the run; the spaces between are the steepest.
-Think of the mogul as a speed bump in the road.
-The more time you spend on them, the slower you’ll go.
+• When It Gets Steep, Use The Bump – When a mogul run gets steep, don’t try to avoid the bumps.
+The top of a bump is the flattest part of the run and allows for a strong change in direction.
+A strong direction change will help you manage speed on a steeper run.
 When you stand at the top, your goal is to try and reach the top of as many bumps as possible before you reach the bottom.
 The bumps are your friend in the steeps, not your enemy.

 Skiing Moguls For The First Time